reinhart1010/nix/docs/en/common/pyenv.md

 - List all Python versions under the `${PYENV_ROOT}/versions` directory:

 `pyenv versions`

+- List all Python versions that can be installed from upstream:

+`pyenv install --list`

 - Install a Python version under the `${PYENV_ROOT}/versions` directory: